Azure-Samples/cargotracker-liberty-aks/README.md

   - [Git](https://git-scm.com/downloads). use git --version to test whether git works.
 This tutorial was tested with version 2.25.1.
   - GitHub CLI (optional, but strongly recommended).
 To install the GitHub CLI on your dev environment, see [Installation](https://cli.github.com/manual/installation).
   - [Kubernetes CLI](https://kubernetes-io-vnext-staging.netlify.com/docs/tasks/tools/install-kubectl/); use `kubectl version` to test if `kubectl` works.
 This document was tested with version v1.21.1.
-  - [Maven](https://maven.apache.org/download.cgi). use `mvn -version` to test whether `mvn` works.
+  - [Maven](https://maven.apache.org/download.cgi).
+Use `mvn -version` to test whether `mvn` works.
 This tutorial was tested with version 3.6.3.
+  - [Docker](https://www.docker.com/).
+Use `docker -v` to test whether `docker` works.
+This tutorial was tested with version 20.10.7.

 ## Unit-1 - Deploy and monitor Cargo Tracker